Story of Andrea and of his journey with wife and children fr - Story of Andrea and of his journey with wife and children fr

-Embarking on a journey along the Francis' route is an introspective experience for many people, to face alone, searching for oneself.
-It can also become, though, a different experience, based on sharing, team spirit, love, if you decide to face this journey together with your family, particularly with small children.
+Embarking on a journey along the St. Francis Way is an introspective experience for many people, to face alone, searching for oneself.
+It can also become a different experience, based on sharing, team spirit and love, if you decide to take this journey with your family, particularly with small children.

 Do you think is it too hard or challenging?
 Are you afraid that your children could get bored?
-Andrea and his family's experience, as well as his tales' enthusiasm will probably change your mind and will make you want to leave more than before, obviously with the proper precautions and the right organization.
+Let Andrea and his family's experience, as well as his enthusiasm, change your mind and inspire you to start making plans and gathering equipment.

-Andrea and his family left directly from home, adapting Roma's Path and Francis' Path to their travelling needs and reaching Assisi after 13 stages and 240 kilometers.
-Indeed, walking the path with small children obviously demands a careful preparation and planning to avoid useless risks.
+Andrea and his family left directly from home, adapting the Rome route and the St. Francis Way to their travelling needs and reaching Assisi after 13 stages and 240 kilometers.
+Walking the path with small children obviously demands careful preparation and planning to avoid needless risks.

-Andrea contacted facilities to sleep in either on the same day or the day before, according to the place where the family was located.
-"One of the most beautiful experiences of our journey was the welcoming spirit of these "poor" hospitality places" Andrea tells enthusiastically "because all people who hosted us opened their heart and behaved in an exceptional way.
+Andrea contacted facilities to sleep in either on the same day or the day before, based on where the family found itself.
+"One of the most beautiful experiences of our journey was the welcoming spirit of these 'poor' hospitality places" Andrea says with enthusiasm, "because all the people who hosted us opened their hearts and behaved in an exceptional way.
 A lot people didn't even want any offerings, because they said that we taught them something, with our family journey.
 Extraordinary.

-"I can't forget the humanity of Don Franco, Arrone's parish, who hosted us in the church and offered us to eat at his home, or the welcoming spirit of Spello's nuns.
-But generally hospitality and welcome of all people along the itinerary was extraordinary: people, when they met us, offered us breakfast or came home to get biscuits or milk for children.
-Some cyclists we came across along the Former Spoleto-Norcia Railway's section incited us and gave us advices on streets to take and to avoid.
-During the journey, we received really a lot from people we met.
-Thanks to a large solidarity and availability we made peace with the world, because despite bad examples we watch every day on TV, you realize that many good people still exist."
+"I can't forget the humanity of Don Franco, in the parish of Arrone, who hosted us in the church and offered us a meal at his home, or the welcoming spirit of Spello's nuns.
+But generally the hospitality and welcome of everyone along the Way was extraordinary: people, when they met us, offered us breakfast or went home to get biscuits or milk for the children.
+Some cyclists we met along the ex Spoleto-Norcia Railway section cheered us on and gave us advice about roads to take and to avoid.
+During the journey, we received so much from people we met.
+Thanks to the great solidarity and friendliness, we found peace with the world, because despite bad examples we see every day on TV, you realize that many good people still exist."

-Facing Francis' route with family is something extremely particular, so different from facing a path alone.
-It's an experience that ties and strengthens and Andrea made us understand it perfectly: "We are not usual walkers, but I walked alone Santiago's route in 2006.
-Well, starting this kind of journey with your family is a completely different thing because you can't just listen to your needs, but you have to get used to your family's and children's needs.
+Confronting the St. Francis Way with children is a special adventure, so different from walking it alone.
+It's an experience that builds and strenghens strengthensj ties, and Andrea explained it perfectly: "We are not typical walkers, but I walked alone along the Santiago route in 2006.
+Well, starting this kind of journey with your family is a completely different thing because you can't just listen to your needs, but you have to be guided by the children's needs.
 You need to follow their rhythm, their demands.
-You leave as a family, but during the journey you become a team, in which everyone is ready to help each other, to "sacrifice" to meet others' needs.
-It enhances family's strength".
+You leave as a family, but during the journey you become a team, in which everyone is ready to help each other, to 'sacrifice' to meet others' needs.
+It reinforces the family's strength".

-This kind of experience strengthens and remains in children's memory: "Francesco and Chiara enjoyed it a lot.
-Everywhere we went Chiara felt to be a princess, thanks to the received welcome.
+This kind of experience will remain in the children's memory: "Francesco and Chiara enjoyed it a lot.
+Everywhere we went Chiara felt like a princess, with the welcome we received.

-As we said, of course, preparing a journey like that with small children demands considerable attention and planning, because you have to be ready in each circumstance.
-Let's listen to Andrea's advices addressed to everyone willing to start such an adventure: "Firstly, it's important to involve your children from the beginning, starting from the preparation stage of the journey, to make them understand what you will do together.
-Our Chiara and Francesco "took part" in drafting the itinerary, we listen to their thoughts, they were together with my wife and me when we bought online the Motored.
-Obviously we took final decisions at the end, but involving them was essential and very nice too".
+As we said, of course, preparing a journey like that with small children demands considerable attention and planning, because you must be ready for any circumstance.
+Let's listen to Andrea's advice to everyone considering such an adventure: "First, it's important to involve your children from the beginning, starting from the preparation stage of the journey, to make them understand what you will do together.
+Our Chiara and Francesco 'took part' in drafting the itinerary, we listen to their thoughts, they were together with my wife and me when we bought the Motored online.
+Obviously we took final decisions at the end, but involving them was essential and very nice too.

-"Secondly I recommend to assess carefully if the thing is feasible, understanding in detail whether your children's weight is enough limited to carry them on when they can't walk anymore.
-Otherwise, I believe it's recommended to wait until they'll be older and will be able to walk along the route with you, but autonomously.
-Then, obviously, it's necessary to arrange everything in advance, planning in time stages, collecting references of places to sleep in and as much information as possible, because it's never too much.
+"Second I recommend carefully evaluating if the thing is feasible, and how you can carry your children when they can't walk anymore.
+Otherwise, it would be better to wait until they're older and will be able to walk for themselves along the route with you.
+Then, obviously, arrange everything in advance, planning the time needed for each stage, collecting contacts about places to sleep and as much information as possible, because it's never too much.